johnnynu/chaosfiles/README.md

-# Untitled
+# ChaosFiles

-Untitled is a scalable and secure file sharing platform built using modern web technologies and AWS services.
+Chaosfiles is a scalable and secure file sharing platform built using modern web technologies and AWS services.
 It allows users to easily upload, manage, and share files with others.

 ## Features